Rules for key replacement in the Debian keyring

 These are the rules governing what happens if a developer (Alice) wishes to replace her existing key (X) in the Debian keyring with a new key (Y).

-- Key Y must be signed by an active Debian developer (Bob) whose key is in the keyring.
+- Key Y must be signed by two active Debian developers whose keys are in the active keyring.

 - If the reason for replacement is 'key X is compromised or no longer valid' then the request for replacement must be accompanied by a revocation certificate for key X.